-Cardiovascular diseases (CVDs) remain the cause of mortality worldwide, leading accounting for approximately 18.6 million deaths annually [1].
-Hyperlipidemia is a major modifiable risk factor contributina to atherosclerosis and subsequent coronary artery disease (CAD), ischemic stroke, and peripheral artery disease [2].
+Cardiovascular diseases (CVDs) remain the leading cause of mortality worldwide, accounting for approximately 18.6 million deaths annually [1].
+Hyperlipidemia is a major modifiable risk factor contributing to atherosclerosis and subsequent coronary artery disease (CAD), ischemic stroke, and peripheral artery disease [2].
 Low-density lipoprotein cholesterol (LDL-C) plays a central role in atherogenesis, and its reduction is associated with a significant decrease in cardiovascular events [3].

 Statins, particularly atorvastatin, have demonstrated robust efficacy in LDL-C reduction and cardiovascular risk reduction across multiple large-scale trials, including the Heart Protection Study (HPS), PROVE-IT TIMI 22, and JUPITER trials [4-6].
-However, despite statin-associated their muscle efficacy, symptoms (SAMS), hepatotoxicity, and other adverse effects affect patient adherence, with up to 29% of patients experiencing statin intolerance [7,8].
+However, despite their efficacy, statin-associated symptoms (SAMS), hepatotoxicity, and other adverse effects affect patient adherence, with up to 29% of patients experiencing statin intolerance [7,8].
 These limitations underscore the need for alternative lipid-lowering therapies that are both effective and well-tolerated.

-Guggul (Commiphora mukul), a traditional Ayurvedic remedy for hyperlipidemia, has gained attention as a potential alternative to statins, particularly in individuals with statin intolerance [9].
+Guggul (Commiphora mukul), a traditional Avurvedic remedy for hyperlipidemia, has gained attention as a potential alternative to statins, particularly in individuals with statin intolerance [9].
 Guggulsterones, the active compounds in Guggul, modulate bile acid metabolism by inhibiting the Farnesoid X Receptor (FXR), leading to enhanced cholesterol excretion and moderate reductions in LDL-C levels [10].
-Some studies suggest that Guggul may also enhance HDL-C through peroxisome proliferator-activated receptor (PPAR) activation, providing additional cardiovascular benefits [11].
+Some studies suggest that Guggul may also enhance HDL-C through peroxisome proliferator-activated receptor providing (PPAR) activation, additional cardiovascular benefits [11].
 However, its efficacy in Western populations has been inconsistent, necessitating further research [12].

 This study aims to compare the efficacy of atorvastatin and Guggul in reducing LDL-C levels and determine whether Guggul can serve as a viable alternative for statin-intolerant patients.
-Lodangi Nagakrishna et al / Comparative Efficacy of Atorvastatin and Guggul in LDL-C Reduction: A Randomized Clinical Trial